 While movement may feel counterintuitive for patients, pain science shows time and again that “not moving is not a solution.”
-Fear of movement due to pain, termed kinesiophobia, not only does not decrease the potential for pain, but it actually hinders progress by causing decreased stamina, decreased mobility, tightened muscles, muscle spasms, and increased weakness and fatigue.
+Fear of movement due to pain, termed kinesiophobia, is not only ineffective at decreasing pain, but it actually hinders progress by causing decreased stamina, decreased mobility, tightened muscles, muscle spasms, and increased weakness and fatigue.
 (3, 4) Helping clients understand the importance of physical activity and developing a plan that moves at a moderate pace will help ensure treatment adherence and patient success.
-Yoga, Tai-Chi, Qi Gong, Pilates, Feldenkrais all have an aspect of mindfulness coupled with movement to increase proprioceptive and interoceptive awareness.Helping clients understand the importance of physical activity and developing a plan that moves at a moderate pace will help ensure treatment adherence and patient success.
+Yoga, Tai-Chi, Qi Gong, Pilates, and Feldenkrais all couple mindfulness with movement to increase proprioceptive and interoceptive awareness.Helping clients understand the importance of physical activity and developing a plan that moves at a moderate pace will help ensure treatment adherence and patient success.
 Click To Tweet

 # 2: Relaxation Techniques

 Patients with chronic pain often complain of tight muscles and stress.
 Deep breathing and guided imagery are two of the many available tools that can help invoke parasympathetic response, relaxing the body, calming the mind and establishing an overall sense of well-being.
 You might also recommend:

 Pleasant activity is used to control and decrease pain.
 Helping your patients identify activities that they enjoy is key to improving their quality of life.
 Not only do planned activities help boost mood and decrease anxiety through social engagement, but they also provide a powerful, healthy distraction.
 Pleasant activities can widen a patient’s world view about what is possible, helping to improve their self-efficacy and confidence.